Who is DirecTV?

 - DirecTV Collections may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - DirecTV Collections must be honest about who they are and what they are attempting to do.
-They must notify you that they are a collection agency both orally and in writing.
+They must notify you that they are a debt collection agency both orally and in writing.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

-Politely tell DirecTV it’s your policy to deal with everything in writing.
+Politely tell DirecTV Collections it’s your policy to deal with everything in writing.
 Ask for a letter with details about the original debt, then hang up.
-If they keep calling, send them a cease & desist letter.
+If they keep calling, send them a cease and desist letter.

 Record their phone calls.
 If you must deal with a debt collection agency on the phone, record them.
 Thirty-five states and the District of Columbia allow you to record your phone conversations secretly.